mrlt8/docker-wyze-bridge/README.md

 See [basic usage](#basic-usage) for additional information.

+## What's Changed in v1.9.2

+- Fixed an issue introduced in v1.9.1 that could cause the bridge from reconnecting to a camera. #619 #620 Thanks @dmkjr and @mjb83!

 ## What's Changed in v1.9.1

   - Potential Fix: Audio and video lagging #597 Thanks @carldanley!